dortania/OpenCore-Post-Install/usb/manual/ssdt.md

 ## Prerequisites:

-* This guide assumes that the user knows how to use MaciASL, IORegistryExplorer and ProperTree.
+* This guide **valid for Skylake and newer** assumes that the user knows how to use MaciASL, IORegistryExplorer and ProperTree.
 We'll use a sample motherboard, the ASUS Z370 Prime A II where the USB devices are described in the `SSDT_xh-rvp08.aml`.
 * Use OpenCore's `SysReport` feature to look where your OEM put the definitions for your USB devices in the ACPI tables (if none found in the SSDTs, your last chance should be your DSDT)

 Before any modification, write down the `Length` value which is located in the beginning of the file, as shown: